Chevrotain/chevrotain/CONTRIBUTING.md

 Chevrotain is developed as a mono-repo with a single (temporary state) productive package and multiple example packages.

-Chevrotain uses **yarn** tasks for the development flows.
+Chevrotain uses **npm** tasks for the development flows. and pnpm + lerna for the monorepo management.
-Examine the interal [packages/chevrotain/package.json][package] scripts for all the available tasks.

 #### Initial Setup

 In the root of this Repo:

-- `yarn`
-- `yarn build`
+- `pnpm`

 #### Some basic dev flows to get started

 Chevrotain is written using Typescript, so compilation to JavaScript is needed.

-- `cd packages/chevrotain`
-- `yarn compile`
+- `pnpm compile`

 Alternatively during development one would want to recompile on file changes.

-- `cd packages/chevrotain`
-- `yarn compile:watch`
+- `pnpm compile:watch`

-The compilation result will appear in the **lib** folder.
+The compilation result will appear in the **lib** folder in each sub-package.

 #### Code Formatting

 Chevrotain uses **prettier** to avoid caring about code formatting...
 To format your new code use:

-`yarn format:fix`
+`pnpm format:fix`

-#### Testing

-Chevrotain uses several types of tests to promote high quality.

-The most basic ones are the **mocha unit tests**, which are also often the most relevant ones.

-- `cd packages/chevrotain`
-- `yarn coverage`

-You can run the whole test suite by running:

-- `cd packages/chevrotain`
-- `yarn test`

-Additionally, **integration tests** are used to test Chevrotain as an end user via the examples packages tests.

-- In this repo's root
-- `yarn test`

 #### Running the central CI flow locally.

-This is just another yarn task which performs the whole flow including linting / doc generation / d.ts API creation / ...
+This is just another npm task which performs the whole flow including linting / doc generation / d.ts API creation / ...

-- `yarn ci`
+- `pnpm ci`

 #### Committing Changes